10 Venomous Thai Snakes From Rare To Famous

 Source: “Cobra” by sheilapic76 – CC BY 2.0

-The snake responsible for the most deaths in Thailand.
-Monocled cobras have an LD50 venom toxicity score of 0.23-0.37mg, and a high venom yield of 263mg compounds the danger.
-Monocled cobras wrap up all the dangers into one savage package, as they have an aggressive temperament, and they commonly occur around human habitation.
+The snake species responsible for the most deaths in Thailand.
+Monocled cobras have an LD50 venom toxicity score of 0.23-0.37mg, which is stronger than most rattlesnakes, and a high venom yield of 263mg per bite.
+Monocled cobras wrap up all possible dangers into one savage package, as they have an aggressive temperament, and they commonly occur around human habitation.
+The only skill they lack is the ability to spit venom (except very occasionally).

-The venom causes both massive skin necrosis and neurotoxicity, via the compound alpha-cobratoxin.
-Do not mess with the monocled cobra.
-Remember that time is key – get yourself or loved one to hospital as fast as possible.
+The venom of monocled cobras causes both massive skin necrosis and neurotoxicity, via the powerful alpha-cobratoxin.
+Do not underestimate the monocled cobra in any circumstances.
+Remember that time is key – get yourself or loved one to a hospital as quickly as possible.

 2 Red-necked keelback